-Born in Matamata, Thomas moved to Auckland to do a BA at the university there.
-After choosing English Literature and Theatre as his major, he has been involved as a writer, director and performer for both university productions and the underground theatre scene.
+Thomas Sainsbury grew up in Matamata, a small rural town in the Waikato.
+He completed a BA at Auckland University, majoring in English Literature and Theatre, and became involved as a writer, director and performer for university productions and the underground theatre scene.

 It's a simple enough procedure.

 And then you die, a black comedy, is the tale of Debbie, Josie and Max.

 Three months alone in a basement.